aragon/aragon-wiki/docs/documentation/tutorials/DAO_Workshop_Testnet_by_joselfgaray.md

 ![](images/dao_workshop03.png)

-Second, you must claim a domain name in _____.aragonid.eth fashion.
+Second, you must claim a domain name in _____._aragonid.eth_ fashion.
 We chose workshop.aragonid.eth, as shown below, and clicked Next.

 ![](images/dao_workshop04.png)